Speech and Language Resource (SAL)

 There are two classes within the SAL Resource: Beech and Maple.

 Our Teachers are Mrs Bennett, in Beech for Key Stage 1, and Mrs Leadbeater, in Maple for Key Stage 2.

-Helping in the team are Mrs Doidge and Mrs Hughes and our onsite NHS Speech and Language specialists, Mrs Murphy and Mrs Monaghan.
+Helping in the team are Mrs Doidge and Mrs Hughes and our onsite NHS Speech and Language specialists.